mustafa-bugra-yildiz/dotfiles/README.md

 # Bugra's Configuration

 Hello, this is how I configure my laptop.
 I'll be a pragmatist, and give reasons as to why I do what I do per file per tool.
-But the complete list is below
+The complete list is below

 General: